scalacenter/scala-3-migration-guide/docs/incompatibilities/table.md

 In this page we propose a classification and status of the known incompatibilities.
 The status of an incompatibility is comprised of:
  - Whether the Scala 2.13 compiler produces a deprecation or feature warning on it
- - The existence of a [Dotty migration](../dotty-rewrites.md) rule for it
+ - The existence of a [Scala 3 migration](../dotty-rewrites.md) rule for it
  - The existence of a Scalafix rule that can fix it

 > #### Scala 2.13 deprecations and feature warnings